 Employers must have a child work permit to employ a child.

-Children who are over 16 and still in year 11 at school also require a permit.
+It is against the law to employ a child without a permit.
+Children who are over 16 and still in year 11 at school also need a permit.

 Work experience does not require a child work permit.